Skip to Main Content

 Introduction to the Library: Academic Staff

-Reading lists and purchasing new resources
+Resource lists and purchasing new resources

-Reading lists, directly linked from within Blackboard, make it easy for students to access recommended reading as they provide dynamic links to the specific resources you have recommended to your students.
+Resource lists, directly linked from within Blackboard, make it easy for students to access recommended reading as they provide dynamic links to the specific resources you have recommended to your students.
 Where the material is available online, students have a single link to click to access it.

-What can reading lists include?
+What can resource lists include?

 How to find your lists

-• The module page on Course Resources (Blackboard)
+• The module page on Blackboard

 • From this direct link (you will need to sign in to see the lists you are associated with)

-Module leads are the owners and editors of their online reading lists and can update lists at any point in the academic year.
+Module leads are the owners and editors of their online resource lists and can update lists at any point in the academic year.
 It's really important to review your lists each year and to make sure that you've identified a 'reading preference' for each item on the list as we use that to determine how many copies of the books should be purchased for the Library.
 You can find out more about how new items are added to the Library from the next tab on this page.

 Contact information

-Reading Lists Driven Acquisitions
+Resource Lists Driven Acquisitions

-Adding titles to reading lists is the main way new items are purchased so it’s important that you add new books to your lists to help build the library collection.
+Adding titles to resource lists is the main way new items are purchased so it’s important that you add new books to your lists to help build the library collection.
 We have a designated budget for these items and try to purchase eBooks where they are available and additional print copies to ensure access.
 The number of items purchased is determined by a set of criteria based on:

 • reading preference (set by the module lead against each item on the list)